-Here you will find deformed templates for your liquidity status and liquidity balance.
+Here you will find deformed templates for your liquidity status and liquidity statement.

-- You can create the formal documents without profound knowledge about financial management.
+- You can create the formal documents without in-depth knowledge of financial management.

 After ordering, you will receive a download link to the template, which you can use immediately.

 Please note that this template, to which you purchase access, is for your personal use only.
-It is prohibited to resell the slides in any form and in any digital or physical manner, or to publish them in any physical or online publication without my permission.
-I am the only copyright owner of this file.
+It is forbidden to resell the slides in any form and in any digital or physical way, or to publish them in any physical or online publication without my permission.
+I am the sole copyright holder of this file.

 Link to download: MS Excel document